StevenBlack/hosts/readme.md

 * Host data sources are updated.
 * Your active hosts file is *not* replaced.

+`--ip nnn.nnn.nnn.nnn`: the IP address to use as the target.
+Default is `0.0.0.0`.

 ## How do I control which sources are amalgamated?